-Mayor Richard J. Daley’s Chicago 21 plan, put together by big investors, is a fantastic example of this.
-Noted most prominently by Ben Joravsky for the Chicago Reader, developing the area that Daley wanted, called Cabrini-Green, would displace thousands of residents in a Chicago Housing Authority project at Division and Orleans.
+Mayor Richard J. Daley’s Chicago 21 plan was a solid example of this.
+Noted most prominently by Ben Joravsky for the Chicago Reader, the plan would develop the area that Daley wanted, called Cabrini-Green, using a team of prominent investors.
+It also would displace thousands of residents in a Chicago Housing Authority project at Division and Orleans.

 In answer to the expected protests, the Chicago 21 planners assured Cabrini-Green residents that “in no case should [development] result in displacement of existing residents for financial or other reasons.”

 “Obviously, the city broke that promise years ago, when it demolished the project’s high- rises and scattered most of the residents to the wind,” Joravsky said.
 “Tearing down Cabrini-Green ignited a real estate boom that’s turned that area into one of the most expensive in Chicago.”

 When I first read this, I was shocked, but I also wanted to know if there was a way to prevent this.
 Then I realized that not only is there a way to prevent it, but to use privatized investment practices like this to fund Chicago’s public services.